 The second is its ability to open the channel and enable obstruction or external pathogenic factors to escape.
-To work, these would have to be on the channel or its sister channel, the Small Intestine.
+To work best, these would have to lie along this channel or its sister channel, the Small Intestine.

-This point is often listed as being great for sciatica, especially when the pain lies on or between the Bladder and Gallbladder channels.
+Authorities often list Feiyang as being great for sciatica, especially when the pain lies on or between the Bladder and Gallbladder channels.

 These two points are quite close to one another in the leg and theoretically one could use one needle to reach both points at the same time.

-For more about the use of this point, see Bladder Luo.
+For more about using this point, see Bladder Luo.

 For example, invasion of Wind with an underlying Kidney deficiency.
-Here is might be combined with Kidney 4, as well as local points in the area of pain.
+Here you might combine it with Kidney 4, as well as local points in the area of pain.